cseHdz/Linux_Server/README.md

 - `sudo apt-get update`
 - `sudo apt-get upgrade`

 The following configurations were performed on the server:
+Timezone was upgraded thorugh `sudo dpkg-reconfigure tzdata`.
+Select None of the Above.
+Select UTC.

 ### 1. Packages
 The following packages were installed through `sudo apt-get install`
 - Apache: `apache2`
 - WSGI: `libapache2-mod-wsgi`
 - PostgreSQL: `postgresql`
+- Git: `git`

 ### 2. Security
 1. Enable ports 2200, 80, and 123 in Azure.